 During the first year 5 themes are explored: each unit is studied for a half term period with the second half of the summer term reserved for revision and preparation of the end of year examination.
-The themes are: What is geography?
-Map skills?, The UK and World geography, Rivers, and the geography of sport.
-This final theme often focuses on a sporting event such as the Olympics, Commonwealth Games or the World Cup.
+Themes currently studied are: What is geography?
+Basic GIS and map skills, Geography of the UK and World geography, introduction to river environments.
+Other new themes being considered include the geography of sport (revised) and the geography of oceans.
 This range of themes allow us to develop suitable geographical skills which act as a foundation for further study in later years.

 The second year is also split into 5 themes.
-A more regional approach is used to examine the underlying causes of development, globalisation and inequalities.
-The themes are: Development in Ghana, Resources and Conflict, Globalisation and China and the Geography of Crime.
-The final theme, always very popular, offers an applied understanding of socio-economic and urban environmental geography to help solve / predict crime patterns.
+A more regional approach is used to examine the underlying causes of development, globalisation and inequality.
+Other themes which may be studied include Resources and Conflict and the Geography of Crime.
+This final theme, always very popular, offers an applied understanding of socio-economic and urban environmental geography to help solve / predict crime patterns.

+History

-History Head of department: Mr D R McGill
+Head of department: Mr N Knowland